Image by Witsanu Patipatamak

-If you want to increase your odds for Internet success, consider priming your Web site.
+To increase your odds for Internet success, prime your Web site.
 Priming is a method to motivate users to make decisions when they visit your site.

-I gather the term was coined by the inventor of a testing tool that enables Web-site owners to obtain reactions to their sites.
+The term priming was coined by the inventor of a testing tool that enables Web-site owners to obtain reactions to their sites.

-“The next time you visit the supermarket and see a product from an ad, these positive memories are triggered and they leave you with a positive attitude towards the product,” Mr. Veugen writes.
+“The next time you visit the supermarket and see a product from an ad, these positive memories are triggered and they leave you with a positive attitude towards the product,” Mr. Veugen wrote.

-“If you need to choose between a hundred different types of yogurt brands, you are most likely going to go for the one that gives you a positive feeling,” he adds.
+“If you need to choose between a hundred different types of yogurt brands, you are most likely going to go for the one that gives you a positive feeling,” he added.
+“Priming does not work by forcing a decision upon your customers, but you can use it as a means to effectively support their decisions.”

 1. Colors

-For more information, see the article Marketing Psychology: Choose the Best Colors for Online Sales, which includes a great infographic with 40 facts on the psychology of colors.
+For more information, see Marketing Psychology: Choose the Best Colors for Online Sales, which includes a great infographic with 40 facts on the psychology of colors.

 2. Text